ericwastaken/google-drive-export/README.md

 You can also specify the following optional command-line arguments to change the script behavior:
 - `--update-tolerance` - defined in seconds, determines when the script considers the remote google drive file updated.
 The default is 60 seconds meaning that if the Google Drive file is updated 60s or more after the local file update time, then it's considered updated and will be fetched and processed.
+- `--team-drive` - if the root folder is a shared/team drive, you must specify this flag to enable shared drive support.
+Otherwise, the script will run but will not actually export any files.

 ## Multiple Service Accounts